AlessandroPerazzetta/proxmox-temperature-stats/README.md

             my $dinfo = df('/', 1);     # output is bytes

-    Now press Ctrl+O to save and Ctrl+X to exit.
+    Now save and exit.

 3) Making space for the new information

-    Next we will need to edit another file, So once again we will use Nano
+    Next we will need to edit another file

     Type the following command into your shell:

-    `nano /usr/share/pve-manager/js/pvemanagerlib.js`
+    `vi /usr/share/pve-manager/js/pvemanagerlib.js`

-    Once in press F6 to search for my widget.pveNodeStatus and press Enter
+    Once in press search for my widget.pveNodeStatus and press Enter

     You will get a snippit of code that looks like this: